zagorad/zagorad/README.md

 ### Hi there 👋

- :school_satchel:I’m currently learning Data Analytics through University of Wisconsin extended campus -- to be completed in May.
+ :school_satchel:Earned a certificate from University of Wisconsin Data Analytics & Visualization Boot Camp, here I developed skills in Python, Pandas, SQL, and many more.

- :mortar_board:Graduated in December 2018 with a Bachelor of Business Administration in finance at University of Wisconsin-Milwaukee.
+ :mortar_board:Graduated with a Bachelor of Business Administration in finance at University of Wisconsin-Milwaukee.
 Go Panthers!